Social Science Workshop Overview: Setup for Python workshop

 Data

-You can download all of the data used in this workshop by clicking this download link.
+You can download all of the data used in this workshop as a single zip file.
 The file is 206 KB.

 Clicking the download link will automatically download all of the files to your default download directory as a single compressed (.zip) file.
 To expand this file, double click the folder icon in your file navigator application (for Macs, this is the Finder application).